redpanda-data/connect/website/docs/components/caches/aws_dynamodb.md

 Type: `bool`
 Default: `false`

-### `ttl`
+### `default_ttl`

-An optional TTL to set for items, calculated from the moment the item is cached.
+An optional default TTL to set for items, calculated from the moment the item is cached.
+A `ttl_key` must be specified in order to set item TTLs.

 Type: `string`